-A. Orientation Forwarding
+3.1 Orientation Forwarding

-The method is shown in figure 5: assume node A knows its bearings to immediate neighbors B and C (angles \widehat{b} and \widehat{c}), which in turn know their bearings to a faraway landmark L. The problem is for A to find its bearing to L (dashed arrow).
-If B and C are neighbors of each other, then A has the possibility to find all the angles in triangles ΔABC and ΔBCL .
-But this would allow A to find the angle \widehat{LAC} , which yields the bearing of A with respect to L, as $\widehat{c}+\widehat{LAC}$.
-Node A might accept another bearing to L from another pair of neighbors, if it involves less hops than the pair B-C. A then continues the process by forwarding its estimated bearing to L to its neighbors which will help farther away nodes get their estimates for L. Forwarding orientations is done in a fashion similar to distance vector routing algorithms.
+The method is shown in figure 6: assume node A knows its bearings to immediate neighbors B and C(angles band \hat{c}), which in turn know their bearings to a faraway landmark L. The problem is for A to find its bearing to L(dashed arrow).
+If B and C are neighbors of each other, then A has the possibility to find all the angles in triangles $\triangle ABC$ and $\triangle BCL$.
+But this would allow A to find the angle LAC, which yields the bearing of A with respect to L, as $\hat{c} + LAC$.
+Node A continues the process by forwarding its estimated bearing to L to its neighbors which will help farther away nodes get their estimates for L. Forwarding orientations is done in a fashion similar to distance vector routing algorithms.
 In our case, the landmarks are the ones starting the update messages that are propagated throughout the network, for each landmark independently.
-Once node A finds its bearings to at least three landmarks that are not on the same line or on the same circle with A, it can infer its position using one of the methods outlined in section II-B.
+Once node A finds its bearings to at least three landmarks that are not on the same line or on the same circle with A, it can infer its position using one of the methods outlined in section 2.2.